nf-core/differentialabundance/docs/usage.md

 This is an archive of CEL files as frequently found in GEO.

-### Other microarray platforms / SOFT matrices
+### Use SOFT matrices

-Alternatively, user may want to work non-Affymetrix array platforms.
+Alternatively, the user may want to work with SOFT matrices.
 In this case, setting

 `--study_type geo_soft_file` and `--querygse [GSE study ID]`